 If there are words to characterize the precious metals markets for July, it would be “divergences” and “shortages.”
 There was heavy selling in the leveraged futures market and extraordinary buying demand and shortages in physical coins, rounds, and bars.

-Despite turmoil surrounding Greece and a huge sell-off in Chinese equities, traders dumped wheelbarrow loads of paper gold and silver.
-The expected safe-haven buying was concentrated entirely in physical bullion.
+Despite the turmoil surrounding Greece and a huge sell-off in Chinese equities, traders dumped wheelbarrow loads of paper gold and silver.
+The expected safe-haven buying was concentrated entirely on physical bullion.
 Spot prices fell relentlessly during the month.

 In silver futures, the number of contracts where holders opted to take delivery of the bars rather than “roll” their contracts over, or close the position and take cash, jumped unexpectedly and dramatically in July.

 TF Metals Report watches deliveries carefully, and its researchers pointed out some unprecedented occurrences in July.
 In a typical month, 80 to 85% of contracts still open at expiration wind up in physical delivery of the bars.
 In July, this number was 135%.

 One or more major players “jumped the queue” and took delivery of about 6.5 million more ounces of silver out of COMEX warehouses than anticipated at the beginning of the month.

 This drawdown activity was masked completely by what happened to prices.
 Precious metals bulls are frustrated by the complete detachment between spot prices and physical demand.
 They’re wondering how that is even possible.

 The answer is that as long as only a tiny and manageable number of participants in futures markets for gold and silver demand delivery, spot prices can move independently of the fundamentals.

 The July data on physical deliveries may be foretelling a change.
 The pitifully thin inventory of bars held in exchange vaults that back the enormous volumes of paper futures being traded daily may start to matter… and matter a great deal.